Skip to main content

 Processing Time

-5-7 working days at embassy
+5-7 working days online

 Stay Duration